AVEVA/sample-adh-stream_type_change-python/README.md

 ### Configuring appsettings.json

 OSIsoft Cloud Services is secured by obtaining tokens from its identity endpoint.
-Client credentials clients provide a client application identifier and an associated secret (or key) that are authenticated against the token endpoint.
+Client-credentials clients provide a client application identifier and an associated secret (or key) that are authenticated against the token endpoint.
 You must replace the placeholders in your `appsettings.json` file with the authentication-related values from your tenant and a client-credentials client created in your OCS tenant.

 ```json
 {